 Our children and young people of all ages experience educational visits and in school workshops to enhance their learning.
 This includes visits to farms & zoos, the Big Bang Science Fair, Snow Dome, Black Country Museum and the Birmingham ThinkTank.

-Some students will achieve AQA Unit Awards linked to Science and most students will have the opportunity to work towards an Entry Level Certificate in Science.
+Students following the MLD pathway will have the opportunity to work towards an Entry Level Certificate in Science.